bsugg/Project2/Wednesday.md

 Two types of models will be fitted, tested, and analyzed for accuracy and misclassification of this prediction.
-As mentioned previously, the first will be an Ensemble Model via Random Forests and the second will be a Linear Regression model via a Generalized Linear Model for Logistic Regression.
+As mentioned previously, the first will be an Ensemble Model with Random Forests and the second will be a Generalized Linear Model with Logistic Regression.
 Both will test all possible predictor variables.

 The fit process will utilize the `caret` package and available relevant options for each model type, with more detail to follow.
 For each fit,